stefan-hoeck/idris2-ilex/README.md

 For instance, `"true"` could be interpreted both as a boolean and as a text token.
 In addition `"\r\n"` could be read as one or two line breaks.
-Go ahead and check at the REPL how `lexString` deals with these cases.
+Go ahead and check at the REPL how `parseString` deals with these cases.

 As you can easily verify, `"foo"` is interpreted as a single text token instead of three tokens (one for each character), even though an interpretation